happycube/ld-decode/README.md

 [Ware to Buy? & More Info](https://github.com/oyvindln/vhs-decode/wiki/CX-Cards)

 Sadly however at stock without any modifications CX Cards proform slightly worse then a DomesdayDuplicator with about a 3db signal to noise difference, and its internal digital gain can affect captures drastically.

 Currently the CX23883-39 based white variant cards have been consistently lower noise, these have also been easily upgraded to 40msps 8-bit with a drop-in crystal upgrade for use with formats like LaserDisc but at stock with external amplification they are quite optimal for VHS & HiFi, but higher bandwidth formats like SVHS & ED Beta can benifit from crystal upgrades.

 # Deployment of Capture Hardware

 Please read [VCR Reports](https://github.com/oyvindln/vhs-decode/wiki/VCR-reports) / [The Tap List](https://github.com/oyvindln/vhs-decode/wiki/004-The-Tap-List) / [Hardware Installation Guide](https://github.com/oyvindln/vhs-decode/wiki/Hardware-Installation-Guide)

 Information on various VCRs that have been documented alongside high resolution pictures of VCR's that have had RF Taps installed, guidance on recommneded cables/connectors & tools to use are also included.

-The process of installing involves running a short cable internally to a BNC jack at back of a metal/plastic VCR chassis or threaded out a vent, this allows direct access to the FM RF signals conveinintly & reliyably, we call this a Tap Point or RF Tap.
+The setup process for RF capture involves running a short cable internally from points that provide the signal to a BNC jack at back of a metal/plastic VCR chassis or threaded out a vent, this allows direct access to the FM RF signals conveniently & reliably, we call this a Tap Point or RF Tap.

-Head Drum -> Amplificaiton & Tracking -> FM RF Test Points -> RF Capture
+Head Drum -> Amplification & Tracking -> FM RF Test/Signal Points -> RF Capture -> Software Decoding -> Lossless TBC Files -> Audio/Video Files

 ## Find Test Points